-Natalie Gao Posted about 2 years ago What’s your favorite (and/or least favorite) Nobel-Prize-winning science?
+Natalie Gao Posted over 2 years ago What’s your favorite (and/or least favorite) Nobel-Prize-winning science?
 Probably Golgi and Ramón y Cajal (1906; individual staining of neurons although it only affects specific ones for some reason) but really, it's hard to say a favorite because each is so important.
 Good and bad science is hard to differentiate though.
 I mean, you can look at it empirically or through how much the discovery contributed to our understanding of a subject.
 The engineering thing could also be applied to math; I don't know if it's true but I heard the story behind math is because the creator was jealous that a mathetician stole his girlfriend away.
 There could be a similar story behind engineer or just that no one has argued for it long enough.